wavefrontHQ/docs/pages/doc/csp_invite-AoA-users_tutorial.md

 ## Invite a New User and Assign a Custom Role

-If you have created custom roles and want to assign only custom roles to a user, you must make sure that you assign:
+If you have created custom roles and want to assign custom roles to a user, you must make sure that you assign:

 * A mandatory organization role
 * At least one service role, for example **Viewer**